-Area 3,885 sq. kms.
+Area: 3,885 sq. kms.

-Population 1,600,000 (2007 estimate) Majority live in Dubai City and its suburbs which has a cosmopolitan population.
+Population: 2.106 Million (2013 estimate) Majority live in Dubai City and its suburbs which has a cosmopolitan population.

-Local Time GMT plus four hours.
+Local Time: GMT plus four hours.

-Language Arabic is the official language.
+Language: Arabic is the official language.
 English is widely spoken and understood.
 Hindi, Urdu, Farsi, and other languages are widely used by the large expatriate population.

-Climate Temperature ranges from 10°C/50°F to 40°C/118°F. During April the average temperature is expected to be 25°C/87°F.
+Climate: Temperature ranges from 10°C/50°F to 40°C/118°F. During April the average temperature is expected to be 25°C/87°F.

-Currency The local currency is UAE Dirham and is tied to the US dollar at an exchange rate $1 = Dhs 3.68 (fluctuating).
+Currency: The local currency is UAE Dirham and is tied to the US dollar at an exchange rate $1 = Dhs 3.68 (fluctuating).

-Private Sector office hours vary, but are generally from 8:00 am to 1:00 pm, re-opening at either 3:00 pm or 4:00 pm and closing at 6:00 pm or 7:00 pm., depending on the organisation.
+Business Hours: The weekend is Friday and Saturday.
+Government offices are open from 7:30 am to 2:30 pm.Private Sector office hours vary, but are generally from 8:00 am to 06:00 PM.
 Shop Hours are similar in their opening times, but most shops remain open from 9:00 am to 10:00 pm.
 Shopping Malls, Department stores, boutiques, souks and many food shops remain open on a Friday, apart from prayer times (between 11:30 am and 1:30 pm), while larger shops re-open on a Friday afternoon at around 4:00 pm to 5:00 pm.

-Shopping One of Dubai’s greatest attractions is indeed its superb shopping.
+Shopping: One of Dubai’s greatest attractions is indeed its superb shopping.
 Apart from the shopping areas and the traditional souks, there are a growing number of modern shopping malls and commercial complexes, besides the Dubai Duty Free at the airport, offering a wide range and selection for eager shoppers.
 In Dubai shopping is regarded as a pleasure.
 From the most modern shopping malls to the traditional souks (markets), Dubai provides an endless scope for shoppers.
 In terms of sheer variety, quality and services.
 Dubai as a shopping city center stands second to none.
 Customs duties being low, luxury goods are cheaper.
 Best buys include clothes and fabrics (check out the designer label outlets at Karama and Al Satwa.), carpets and rugs, electronics, sports goods, perfumes, jewellery, ethnic gifts and novelties, spices etc. Shopping malls like Mall of the Emirates, Festival City, Burjuman Center, Wafi Center, Al Ghurair and City Center are certainly worth a visit.
 The amazing gold souk, one of the largest retail gold markets in the world is in Deira.